erikvlcak/quick-sketch/README.md

 - Deletion options = Toggle eraser and erase your art pixel by pixel.
 Select "Clear" option to erase your whole drawing while keeping selected canvas size.

 Main goals:
+- Every interaction, except a few CSS hover effects, is managed by JS.
+HTML contains only basic DIVs.
 - Effective combination of Flexbox and Grid layouts.
 - First attempt to create interactive navigation bar and learn how to use absolute positioning.
 - Gain more experience with the use of different Event Listeners.